Cruise ship at port at sunrise

 +

-Yes — Northport Parking Garage is covered, $19/day, and is connected to the cruise terminals by an elevated walkway.
-Midport is uncovered, $17/day.
-Both are inside the port and require no shuttle.
-For trips longer than 5 nights, a hotel park-and-cruise package usually beats the port garage on total cost.
+Yes — the Northport Garage is covered, $19/day, and connected to the terminals by an elevated walkway; Midport is uncovered, $17/day.
+Both are inside the port and need no shuttle.
+For trips longer than five nights, a hotel park-and-cruise package usually beats the garage on total cost.

 Can I walk from a hotel to Port Everglades?